 Cincinnati Zoo – cincinnati, Ohio

-By Sage Scott, Everyday Wanderer
+Suggest by Sage Scott, Everyday Wanderer

 With large solar panels topping parking spaces and green LEED-certified buildings, it’s easy to see why the Cincinnati Zoo has been known as the “Greenest Zoo in America” since 2010.
 But it’s the success of its breeding program focused on saving endangered species that earned it the title of “the world’s sexiest zoo” by Newsweek magazine.

 The Cincinnati Zoo was the first zoo in the world to successfully breed California sea lions and Sumatran rhinos.
-And when the first Nile hippo born in 75 years arrived prematurely in January 2017, dedicated zookeepers worked around the clock to provide her with veterinary care.
+When the first Nile hippo born in 75 years arrived prematurely in January 2017, dedicated zookeepers worked around the clock to provide her with veterinary care.
 Now thriving, Fiona is quite the celebrity, drawing visitors from around the world and sharing her story in a series of children’s books.

 In addition to visiting the lions, tigers, and bears (oh, my!) don’t miss the opportunity to feed the giraffes.
 Throughout the zoo, watch for fun, educational exhibits like lines on the sidewalk that let you compare your leap to a cricket or rabbit.
 And if you love reptiles, you’ll leap at the chance to touch different snakes throughout the zoo.
 (But I’m going to stick with feeding the giraffes…)